Is your service delivery predictable?

 Test-driven development and behaviour driven development are both practices that will increase code quality and require the team to act differently and are another leading measure they will leave to better design of software, higher quality and courage to make changes.

-Defining the goal and measures is not enough; we need to agree on the method that fits the context.
+Defining the goal and measures is not enough; we need to agree on the context's method.

 Earlier I noted that the goal of Faster software product delivery needs to be sharpened later.